-Code for Nepal addresses the digital divide and lack of use of open data in Nepal.
-The organization is building platforms to increase transparency, accountability, and support media development in Nepal.
-I'm passionate about their causes, and wanted to help them better communicate their causes by redesigned their website.
+Code for Nepal is an organisation that addresses the digital divide and lack of use of open data in Nepal.
+They're building platforms to increase transparency, accountability, and support media development in Nepal.
+I'm passionate about their causes and wanted to help them better communicate their them by redesigning their website.

 A simple web page with a clear call to action has made nonprofits like Unicef significantly raise their donations.
-Yet many non-profits still communicate their causes through cluttered, unpersonal and unintuitive websites.
+Yet many non-profits still struggle to communicate their causes in a clear way.
 Code for Nepal is one of them.

 - Lack a strong call to action.

-- The donation form is a hazzle to fill in.
+- The donation form is tricky to fill out.

-For my redesign, I wanted to make the user flows intuitive, and clearly communicate the mission and the causes early on.
-I focused on a strong call to action in multiple places, as well as adding bigger photos, more white space, and an up-to-date visual language.
+For the redesign I made the common user journeys more intuitive, and clearly communicate the mission and the causes early on.
+I focused on a strong call to action in multiple places, as well as adding bigger photos and an updated visual language.

 DESIGNED & CODED WITH ♥ BY MYSELF